-Ever mindful of his role as an earthly guardian of souls, Father Cox gave the marchers a special Friday dispensation to eat meat when they returned to Pittsburgh the next day.
-They were greeted in Pittsburgh as returning heroes, and supporters provided "soup, sandwiches, sauerkraut, wieners, and coffee" in the basement of St. Patrick's Church.
+Ever mindful of his role as an earthly guardian of souls, Father Cox gave the Army of the Unemployed a special Friday dispensation to eat meat when the men returned to Pittsburgh the next day.
+They were greeted in Pittsburgh as returning heroes and provided "soup, sandwiches, sauerkraut, wieners, and coffee" in the basement of St. Patrick's Church.
 It was the first meal many of the marchers had had since leaving for the march.
 Fr.
-Cox said a special Mass that evening and included prayers for several marchers who had been injured in auto accidents or taken ill on their journey.
+Cox then said a special Mass that evening which included prayers for several marchers who had been injured in auto accidents or taken ill on their journey.

 "If They're Going to Play Politics, So Are the Unemployed"